--

 INTRODUCTION

-Electronics on Canvas - this fusion of art and engineering invites creators to explore the intersection of creativity and circuitry.
-This website offers examples and instructions on how to integrate an Arduino microcomputer with electronic components — such as LEDs, sensors, and even mechanical parts — into traditional painting.
-The page includes lessons on the basics of Arduino, electronics, and artistic techniques using acrylic paints, crayons, and markers.
-By combining traditional art materials with interactive electronics, users will learn how to transform static artwork into dynamic, responsive creations, unlocking new ways of thinking where imagination and innovation come together.
+Electronics on Canvas — this fusion of art and engineering invites creators to explore the intersection of creativity and circuitry.
+This website presents three example paintings that I created during the Artist-in-Incubator program at MACRE (Media Arts Collective + Resource Exchange) in Spring 2025, demonstrating how to integrate an Arduino microcontroller with electronic components — such as LEDs, sensors, and mechanical elements — into traditional painting.
+By combining traditional art materials with interactive electronics, participants learn how to transform static artworks into dynamic, responsive creations, unlocking new ways of thinking where imagination and innovation converge.

 BACKGROUND